mlnchk/dotfiles/README.md

 6. Go to Settings -> Keyboard -> Text Inputs -> Edit.
 Enable Caps Lock to switch Input Source.

+7. Go to Settings -> Sound -> Sound Effects.
+Set Alert Volume to 0%.

+8. Go to Settings -> Internet Accounts.
+Log In to personal and working accounts.

-7. Add SSH key for github:
+9. Add SSH key for github:

 ```sh
 ssh-keygen -t ed25519 -C "your_email@example.com"